vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 The re-issuance covenant case has to ensure that:

 - The exact amount of Synth that was issued when the covenant utxo was created, is burned
-- The Issuer authorizes the re-issuance
+- The issuer authorizes the re-issuance
-- The Sponsor authorizes the re-issuance
+- The sponsor authorizes the re-issuance

 To ensure these, the covenant has to check: